NtsakoCosm/Zillow/README.md

 ## Issues:

 1. I had alot of problems dealing with selectors on this site, so i use regrex heavily , that could cause alot of problems but currently the scraper looks stable.

+2. I am still looking to optimize this script as it is very slow compared to my other scrapers